mulyoved/ionic03/README.md

     done - Upload image to picasa
-    done - Pass token + album to node from app done - return URL to App: parse xml and grab media:content url= use gapi token
+    done - Pass token + album to node from app done - return URL to App: parse xml and grab media:content url= done use gapi token
-    configure album, maybe create if not exists? (node side) configure user name (gapi)
+    done configure album, maybe create if not exists? (node side) done configure user name (gapi)
-    move the take image to 'add post' screen format feed URL to read images as needed publish node on Heroku
+    format feed URL to read images as needed move the take image to 'add post' screen write test to server code
+    publish node on Heroku or Blue
     Test end to end image publish

 2. Allow to select blog